-Primary Position Function: Assist Director of Sports Nutrition with the assessment and counseling of student-athletes on optimal nutritional practices for exercise training, competition, recovery from practice, recovery from injury and illness, weight management, hydration and supplementation.
+Assist Director of Sports Nutrition with the assessment and counseling of student-athletes on optimal nutritional practices for exercise training, competition, recovery from practice, recovery from injury and illness, weight management, hydration, and supplementation.

-Experience: Required One to three years’ experience working with collage age population and collegiate student-athletes.
+One to three years’ experience working with college-age population and collegiate student-athletes.

 Three or more years’ experience preferred.
 Experience managing division I athletics training table preferred.

 Registered Dietitian (Commission on Dietetic Registration) required within 3 months of hire, Licensed Dietitian (State of Illinois) required upon hire.
 Certified Specialist in Sports Dietetics (CSSD) preferred.

 Starting Date: June 1, 2019